-Carver Middle School Robotics Team; Photo: palmbeachschools.org

-In 2016, Carver Middle School was the recipient of a Magnet Schools Assistance Program grant by the US Department of Education.
-The threeyear grant funding is provided for the purpose of transforming the school into a school-wide magnet program, which will expand the International Baccalaureate program.
+Carver Middle School Robotics Team; Photo: palmbeachschools.org magnet program, which will expand the International Baccalaureate program.
 Funding also provides a 1:1 iPad initiative for all teachers and students, which will be used to strategically recruit and create diverse student populations.